Self-driving cars are not as close as you think – unless you hire a chauffeur.

 But flocking alone isn’t self-driving any more than cruise control is.
 It still requires a driver at the wheel ready to take over when necessary.

 - “That’s my exit so I have to get over here.”

 - “That car up there half a mile ran out of gas in my lane, I should get over.”

 - “That person looks hurt, I should probably pull over there and see if I can help.”

-Flocking will be very helpful for safety and comfort.
-Driving in rush hour traffic requires one to hold the wheel and keep an eye out, but there isn’t any gas-brake-gas-brake action.
-Just put the car into flock mode, much like cruise control, and let it control all that and even switch lanes in an emergency or honk the horn when there isn’t any other recourse but warning someone they are about to sideswipe you.
+Flocking is helpful for safety and comfort.
+Driving in rush hour traffic requires one to hold the wheel and keep an eye out, but the flocking can control the gas-brake-gas-brake action.
+Just put the car into flock mode, much like cruise control, and let it control all speed and even switch lanes in an emergency or honk the horn when there isn’t any other recourse.
+It’ll make life safer and less stressful in rush hour.